sainisomesh/Automated-Detection-of-Poor-Quality-Digital-Heart-Sound-Recordings/README.md

 DESCRIPTION
 -----------
-This repository contains the code and data to reproduce the noise robustness evaluation of the AST-QA (Audio Spectrogram Transformer for Quality Assurance) model for digital heart sound quality detection.
+This repository contains the code and data to reproduce the noise robustness evaluation of the Audio Spectrogram Transfomer (AST) model for digital heart sound quality detection.

-The AST-QA model classifies 10-second audio recordings as either containing a valid heart sound (label=1) or being noise-contaminated (label=0).
-It uses Mel-spectrograms processed through MIT's pretrained Audio Spectrogram Transformer (AST) with a custom binary classification head.
+The AST model classifies 10-second audio recordings as either containing a valid heart sound (label=1) or being noise-contaminated (label=0).
+It uses Mel-spectrograms processed through MIT's pretrained Audio Spectrogram Transformer (AST).
+Specifically, we take the `MIT/ast-finetuned-audioset-10-10-0.4593` checkpoint from Hugging Face, which was originally pre-trained on the AudioSet dataset.
+We extract this base transformer encoder and fine-tune it by adding a custom binary classification head for heart quality assurance.

 Noise contamination is controlled by a parameter λ using RMS-based mixing: